JesperHonders/ultimateFrisbee/README.md

 * Did research on iron:Router Routing, made changes that will improve the app on UX.
 * Smart usage of mongoDB

+### Performance Matters

+* Uses a second server to function like a hatch that will give all the scores, so we don't have to use the API everytime we request the scores.
+This will increase the speed of the load time.

 ## Workflow

 We worked in on this application as a duo, Jesper (Lead programming) Bart (Lead Design/Css).
 Notice the lead there?